| -------------

 phone service went down

-for a few hours without notice.. would you consider that acceptable
+for a few hours without notice or if it occasionally took 10 seconds to connect to hear the other person... would you consider that acceptable

 or would you prefer a higher degree of reliability?